 This is such an outstanding story that manages a beautiful balance for the heroine.
 Martha is very inexperienced in some ways yet feels so worldly in others.

 Despite her young age, she takes on full responsibility for her servants and tenants.
 And it makes perfect sense that she is willing to go all the way to ensure her estate remains in her possession.

 To that end, she needs to present an heir.
 Very quickly.
 So she makes a deal with a rake who was sent to the country because of his questionable behavior in London.
 And yes, she pays him.

 This audiobook, narrated by Susan Ericksen, is an absolute delight!

 The Gentle Art of Fortune Hunting

 This is also, as the title promises, a very gentle story.
-The siblings are not what you would expect, and neither is Hart.
-The audiobook is narrated by Cornell Collins who always manages to portray KJ Charles’ characters perfectly!
+The siblings are not what you would expect, and neither is the love interest / enemy, Hart.
+The audiobook is narrated by Cornell Collins, who always manages to portray KJ Charles’ characters perfectly!